lsst-uk/lasair-deploy/README.md

 $ git clone https://github.com/lsst-uk/lasair-deploy.git
 ```

-5. Get the ```openrc.sh``` file for the OpenStack cloud, copy it to the
+5. Get the ```openrc.sh``` file (or possibly application credential)
-login instance and source it.
+for the OpenStack cloud, copy it to the login instance and source it.

 6. Set the VAULT_TOKEN environment variable, e.g.:
 ```